deepthikm27/PayBuddy/README.md

 # PayBuddy

-A simple banking app to transfer money to an intended person built using android studio.
+A money transfer app to send/recieve money to/from an intended person built using android studio.